Amazon launches virtual Dash button SDK for third-party screens

 However, the Dash replenishment service worked on devices without a screen, whereas the new virtual Dash button service is aimed at screened devices.
 This opens things up to manual reordering, meaning any device maker that wants to integrate directly with Amazon’s one-click ordering system can do so.

 For manufacturers such as Whirlpool, LG, and Samsung — which Amazon said are already using VDBS, it removes friction from the ordering process while giving consumers more control.
 And it gives Amazon further reach into the smart home.
-For example, Samsung’s connected fridges could integrate with Amazon’s virtual Dash buttons to make it easier for consumers to reorder groceries or coffee.
+For example, Whirlpool has already announced that it will be adding Amazon’s virtual Dash buttons to its connected fridges to make it easier for consumers to reorder groceries directly from the fridge’s LCD screen.

 “We’ve all felt the frustration of realizing we’re out of something we frequently use, so it’s no surprise customers are loving the convenience of Dash replenishment, which makes shopping for everyday consumables completely disappear,” noted Amazon’s VP of smart home, Daniel Rausch, in a press release.
 “Dash replenishment takes advantage of smart, connected products, enabling a device to track supply usage so a customer never runs out of what they need.”